Khalistan movement: Partition of India, 1947

 Before the 1947 partition of India, Sikhs were not in majority in any of the districts of pre-partition British Punjab Province other than Ludhiana (where Sikhs formed 41.6% of the population).
 Rather, districts in the region had a majority of either the Hindus or Muslims depending on its location in the province.

-British India was partitioned on a religious basis in 1947, where the Punjab province was divided between India and the newly-created Pakistan.
+British India was partitioned on a religious basis in 1947, where the Punjab province was divided between India and the newly created Pakistan.
 As result, a majority of Sikhs, along with the Hindus, migrated from the Pakistani region to India's Punjab, which included present-day Haryana and Himachal Pradesh.
 The Sikh population, which had gone as high as 19.8% in some Pakistani districts in 1941, dropped to 0.1% in Pakistan, and rose sharply in the districts assigned to India.
 However, they would still be a minority in the Punjab province of India, which remained a Hindu-majority province.

+After the Partition of India in 1947, a Sikh publication called The Liberator advocated for Khalistan, proposing that it should include East Punjab merged with the Patiala and East Punjab States Union (PEPSU), with the Maharaja of Patiala as its monarch.

 Sikh relationship with Punjab (via Oberoi)

 Sikh historian Harjot Singh Oberoi argues that, despite the historical linkages between Sikhs and Punjab, territory has never been a major element of Sikh self-definition.
 He makes the case that the attachment of Punjab with Sikhism is a recent phenomenon, stemming from the 1940s.
-Historically, Sikhism has been pan-Indian, with the Guru Granth Sahib (the main scripture of Sikhism) drawing from works of saints in both North and South India, while several major seats in Sikhism (e.g. Nankana Sahib in Pakistan, Takht Sri Patna Sahib in Bihar, and Hazur Sahib in Maharashtra) are located outside of Punjab.
+Historically, Sikhism has been pan-Indian, with the Guru Granth Sahib (the main scripture of Sikhism) drawing from works of saints in both North and South India, while several major seats in Sikhism (e.g. Takht Sri Patna Sahib in Bihar and Hazur Sahib in Maharashtra) are located outside of Punjab.